oliwel/openxpki/doc/architecture/subsystems/scep.rst

 ===========

 The scep functionality is included as a special service with the core distribution.
-For historic reasons, the name of the SCEP service is "SCEPv2" which needs to be enabled in the global system configuration (``system.server.service``).
+The scep service needs to be enabled in the global system configuration (``system.server.service``).

 The communication with your scep clients requires the deployment of a cgi wrapper script with your webserver.
 The script will just parse the HTTP related parts and